Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Distributed MPC Problems

 \section{Distributed MPC Problems}

 For each subsystem, we now formulate local optimization problems that can be solved in parallel while guaranteeing the satisfaction of all constraints, most notably that of coupled state constraints.
-To this end, we introduce the notion of consistency constraints and reference trajectories along with generic assumptions that allow to prove recursive feasibility of the local optimization problems despite parallelization.
-Based on terminal constraints, we also establish that the optimal control inputs computed by the local optimization problems robustly asymptotically stabilize the disturbed system~\eqref{eq:system dynamics}.
-The overall DMPC algorithm, along with implementation details on the initialization and the update of reference trajectories, is presented in the subsequent Section~\ref{sec:main results - algorithm}.
-An overview over the DMPC algorithm is given in Figure~\ref{fig:algo_overview}.
+In this section, we provide the theoretic foundations of our approach.
+Implementation details and the overall DMPC algorithm are presented in the subsequent Sec.~\ref{sec:main results - algorithm}.